adgellida/chocolateyautomaticpackages/ReadMe.md

 UNMAINTAINED
 =============================================

-Right now I'm off on chocolatey.
-This doesn't mean that occasionally I update any packages or that I finished updating all, at another time.
+I'm off on chocolatey.
+I think that never will update regularly packages.
+This doesn't mean that occasionally I update any packages.

 If you detect a package outdated you have a lot of options to get it updated.
 * Create a thread on [forum](https://groups.google.com/forum/#!forum/chocolatey) and demand a new maintainer for these package.
 Maintainer contact me to get maintainer permissions on these package and he has the responsability to get package updated.